-Critical Access Hospitals' Community Health Needs Assessments and Implementation Plans: How do they Align?
+CAHs' Community Health Needs Assessments and Implementation Plans: How Do They Align?
+(FMT Briefing Paper #39)

-MRHRC, Rural Hospitals, CAH, Community Health Needs Assessments, CHNA, community benefit, Flex Program, USM Aging Initiative
+Rural Hospitals, CAH, Community Health Needs Assessments, CHNA, community benefit, Flex Program, critical access hospitals, MRHRC, USM Aging Initiative, Health and Wellness

 Federal Office of Rural Health Policy

 Gale JA, Croll Z, Zoll L, Coburn AF.
 Critical Access Hospitals' Community Health Needs Assessments and Implementation Plans: How Do They Align?
 Portland, ME: Flex Monitoring Team; October, 2018.
 Briefing Paper #39.